pivotal-cf/pivnet-resource/README.md

 ### `check`: Check for new product versions on Pivotal Network.

 Discovers all versions of the provided product.
-Returned versions are filtered by the `source` configuration.
+Returned versions are optionally filtered and ordered by the `source` configuration.

 ### `in`: Download the product from Pivotal Network.